Why become a member of Cedar Lane?

-Membership is a personal commitment to participate in a process of sharing your time, talents, and treasures with others in a quest that is personal as well as social, spiritual as well as practical, and individual as well as institutional.
+Membership is a personal commitment to participate in a process of sharing your time, talents, and treasures with others in a quest that is personal, social, spiritual, practical, and institutional.

 How does one become a member?

-You become a member of Cedar Lane by signing the membership book during a new member recognition ceremony on a Sunday or at a private signing, witnessed by a minister or the Director of Membership Engagement.
+You become an official member of Cedar Lane by signing the membership book during a new member recognition ceremony on a Sunday during worship or at a private signing, witnessed by Rev. Abhi or Rev. Katie or the Director of Communications & Membership Engagement, Sara Davidson.